objectionary/news.eolang.org/_posts/2022/06/2022-06-09-memory-enclosure.md

 Here, the object `m` is a copy of `memory` with a single argument, which is called an "enclosure".

-We also deleted the attribute `memory.is-empty`, since `memory` is always not empty.
+We also deleted the attribute `memory.is-empty`, since `memory` is never empty.

 The same changes were applied to the object [`cage`](https://github.com/objectionary/home/blob/master/objects/org/eolang/cage.eo).